Watermark CDC

 Restoring Hope and Dignity Through Work

 Job placement is a key focus for Watermark CDC, along with skill training programs.
-We are committed to helping job seekers prepare for a career through mastering a trade or sharpening a specific skill.
+We are committed to helping Career Seekers prepare for a career through mastering a trade or sharpening a specific skill.

 The Job Connection Program